cs161-staff/textbook/principles/principles.md

 ## Benefits of TCBs.

-Who cares about all this esoteric stuff about TCBs?
-The notion of a TCB is in fact a very powerful and pragmatic one.
-The concept of a TCB allows a primitive yet effective form of modularity.
+The notion of a TCB is a very powerful and pragmatic one as it allows a primitive yet effective form of modularity.
 It lets us separate the system into two parts: the part that is security-critical (the TCB), and everything else.